Pedro de Alvarado: First campaigns in the Americas

 Alvarado and his brothers crossed the Atlantic Ocean before 1511, possibly in 1510.
 By 1511 a system of licenses had been established in Spain to control the flow of colonists to the New World.
-The only one of the Alvarado brothers that appears in the registers is Juan de Alvarado, in 1511, leading to the assumption that the rest were already in the Americas by the time the licensing system was established.
+The only one of the Alvarado brothers who appears in the registers is Juan de Alvarado, in 1511, leading to the assumption that the rest were already in the Americas by the time the licensing system was established.
 The Alvarado brothers stopped off at Hispaniola, but there are few mentions of their stay there in historical documents.

 Soon after arriving in Santo Domingo, on Hispaniola, Pedro de Alvarado established a friendship with Hernán Cortés, who at the time was serving as public scribe.
 Alvarado joined Cortés to participate in the conquest of Cuba, under the command of Diego de Velázquez.
 The conquest of Cuba was launched in 1511, and Pedro de Alvarado was accompanied by his brothers.
 Soon after the invasion, Alvarado was managing a prosperous hacienda in the new colony.
 It is around this time that Pedro de Alvarado emerges into the historical record as a prosperous and influential hacienda-owner, already well connected with Velázquez, who was now governor of Cuba.